them-es/wordpress-blocks-boilerplate/README.md

 * Open `/blocks` in Terminal and install the required Node.js dependencies
 * `$ npm install`
 * A simple `Hello world` block implementation is included to get you started.
 More examples can be found in the official [Gutenberg examples repository](https://github.com/WordPress/gutenberg-examples)
-* You can easily add more blocks by duplicating `/src/block1` and importing the new block directory in `/src/index.js`
+* You can easily include additional blocks by duplicating `/src/block#` and referencing the new block(s) in `/src/index.js`
 * Run the **`start`** script
 * `$ npm run start`
-* Develop the block(s) - [Tutorial](https://wordpress.org/gutenberg/handbook/designers-developers/developers/tutorials/block-tutorial/writing-your-first-block-type) - by modifying the block sources `/src/block#/index.js`
+* Develop the block(s) by modifying `/src/block#/index.js` - the official [Gutenberg Handbook](https://wordpress.org/gutenberg/handbook/designers-developers/developers/tutorials/block-tutorial/writing-your-first-block-type) may help you learn how to build blocks
-* When you're done run the **`build`** script to create the minified version
+* When you're done run the **`build`** script to create a minified version of your blocks
 * `$ npm run build`
-* Now you can test the block in the WordPress Editor
+* Now you can test the block(s) in the WordPress Editor

 ## Technology